 To learn more about Edythe Eyde, we recommend exploring the resources and links that follow below.

 Edythe Eyde’s papers and photographs are housed at the ONE Archives at the USC Libraries.

 All nine issues of Vice Versa are reproduced in full on Queer Music History’s website.

-The Daughters of Bilitis Video Project recorded an interview with Edythe in October 1988, which is available through the Lesbian Herstory Archives.
+The Daughters of Bilitis Video Project recorded an interview with Eyde in October 1988, which is available through the Lesbian Herstory Archives.
 You can watch here.

-In 2010, The Association of LGBTQ Journalists (NLGJA) welcomed Edythe Eyde into its Hall of Fame.
+In 2010, NLGJA: The Association of LGBTQ Journalists welcomed Eyde into its Hall of Fame.

 To learn more about how Eyde created Vice Versa, we recommend Rodger Streitmatter’s Unspeakable: The Rise of Gay and Lesbian Press in America, which chronicles the stories of many gays and lesbians who created LGBTQ-oriented publications.

-To learn more about Edythe and twenty-one other lesbian writers, read Kate Brandt’s Happy Endings: Lesbian Writers Talk About Their Lives and Work.
+To learn more about Eyde and 21 other lesbian writers, read Kate Brandt’s Happy Endings: Lesbian Writers Talk About Their Lives and Work.